saisaifon/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9

+## what did I learn from thist bootcamp
 I learn a lot of stuff related to data science skills.
 This bootcamp has 10 sprints as follow.

 - Intro to data science